 In May 2021, the Company entered into an agreement for office space in Cambridge, U.K. The term of this lease is for a period of 24 months, which commenced on July 1, 2021.
-In March 2023, the Company entered into an agreement to extend this lease until June 30, 2024.
-This extension was accounted for as a lease modification under ASC 842 - Leases and the right-of-use (ROU) asset and lease liability were remeasured at the modification date.
+In March 2023, the Company agreed to extend this lease until June 30, 2024.
+This extension was accounted for as a lease modification under ASC 842, Leases and the ROU asset and lease liability were remeasured at the modification date.
 The remeasurement of the lease resulted in an increase in both the operating right-of-use asset and the operating lease liability of approximately \$0.3 million.

-In November 2021, the Company entered into an agreement to lease approximately 5,000 square feet of office space in Bellevue, Washington.
-The term of this lease is for a period of 39 months, which commenced on November 1, 2021.
+In November 2021, the Company agreed to lease approximately 5,000 square feet of office space in Bellevue, Washington.
+The term of this lease is 39 months, which commenced on November 1, 2021.
 The lease contains rent escalation clauses and an option to extend the term of the lease for an additional 3-year period at a market rate determined according to the lease.
-At the inception of the lease and as of June 30, 2023, the Company was not reasonably certain that it will exercise its option to extend the lease, therefore, the period covered by this option is not included within the lease term.
+At the lease's inception and as of December 31, 2023, the Company does not expect that it will exercise its option to extend the lease, and therefore the period covered by this option is not included in the lease term.